Law, Nature, and Planetary Justice

 By the end of this module, you will be able to:

-- understand and explain how international regimes of governance have developed in relation to 'natural resources'
+- understand and explain how international regimes of governance have developed in relation to nature

-- understand and critically evaluate the legal regimes that govern particular instances of 'natural resource' extraction
+- understand and critically evaluate the legal regimes that govern particular instances of ecological destruction

-- draw on theoretical and interdisciplinary materials to analyse instances of 'natural resource extraction
+- draw on theoretical and interdisciplinary materials to analyse law in a time of climate destruction

-- develop an understanding of the range of social and political problems that arise out of extractive economies driven by the exploitation of 'natural resources'.
+- understand the range of social and political problems that arise out of extractive economies driven by the exploitation of what is called 'natural resources'.